-Here is where the much discussed inherent contradictions within Chinese tradition have been pointed out, namely, a reverence for nature in ancient Daoist tradition - seen in so much of Chinese aesthetic appreciation on canvass, in literary and other art and philosophical forms - but, alas, a simultaneous predilection to undermine that very spirituality, in some instances.
-To date, for example, many individuals continue to ignore the government ban on cutting down forest and data suggests that as little as 5 per cent of the overall forests in Hengduan Shan remain.
+Here is where the much discussed inherent contradictions within Chinese tradition have been pointed out, namely, a reverence for nature in ancient Daoist tradition - seen in so much of Chinese aesthetic appreciation on canvass, in literary and other art and philosophical forms - but, alas, a simultaneous predilection to undermine that very spirituality, in some instances (Wenhui 1997).
+To date, for example, many individuals continue to ignore the government ban on cutting down forest and data suggests that as little as 5 per cent of the overall forests in Hengduan Shan remain (Mittermeier et al. 2004).

 Similarly, in spite of major botanical restoration work with endemics and floristic medicinals, it is likely that Chinese wild rice could disappear in little over a decade from now.
+'Chinese wild rice will become extinct in fifteen years', says Peking University Professor Dr. Lu, in a new report detailing the country's fast disappearing natural heritage and just some of what is at stake (Yardley 2007).
 These are just two examples out of many.
 Such ecological contradictions are rife within every nation, but for China - that has so much wilderness yet to lose - such contradictions could prove heartbreaking if the challenges they pose are not overcome.